The 7 New Rules of Blogging

 Old Rule #5: Words Are All It Takes

 In the early days of blogging and B.W.P.
 (Before WordPress), a blogger had to know HTML or master unfriendly WYSIWYG editors to place images in articles or posts.
-WordPress – and to a lesser extent, other content management system platforms – make it easy for anyone with reasonable MS Word skills to place images in a post or blog.
-And stock image sites like iStockPhoto offer thousands of images at reasonable prices.
+WordPress – and to a lesser extent, other content management system platforms – made it easier for anyone with reasonable MS Word skills to write a blog post.
+But it was tricky to add images and many post writers didn’t.
+So many blog posts consisted mainly of text.
+And this was, well, boring in many cases.

 All Text is Boring